odtp-org/odtp-manuals/docs/installation/odtp-local-installation.md

 ## 5. Install ODTP and dependencies locally

-We provide installation of ODTP via two package and dependency managers to ensure that all dependencies have the correct version.
+We provide installation of ODTP via poetry

 ### Using poetry